 - Messaging – Are your blog posts written in a tone consistent with your brand?
-And do they align with your target audience’s needs?
+Do they align with your target audience’s needs?
 You may have to head back to square one and revisit your user personas if there’s a clear mismatch.

 - Clarity and Accuracy – Is your content written clearly and accurately?
 Remember that Google views quality content as content that’s clear, helpful, and information-rich.
 Effective copywriting for the web is succinct but engaging, wasting no time on superfluous words and phrases.